- Your business needs a LinkedIn page.

-4. Vary what you post and play off holidays.
+4. Vary what you post, and capitalize on holidays.

-Seeing the same thing repeatedly can get annoying.
-Switch it up and post a nice mixture of visual, video and regular articles, Mancine said.
+Seeing the same thing repeatedly becomes annoying.
+Switch it up and post a nice mixture of visual, video and regular articles, said Mancine.
 She also suggests playing off special holidays or the time of year.

-"There are so many days that are celebrated on social media now – National Coffee Day, etc.," Mancin added.
-"Nine times out of 10 you can come up with a creative way to tie your business in to those days."
+"There are so many days that are celebrated on social media now – National Coffee Day, etc.," Mancine added.
+"Nine times out of 10, you can come up with a creative way to tie your business into those days."